 The circumstances which led to this are two-fold, at Middlesex the spin bowling department was already full from Titmus downwards.
-In 1965 Notts main spinner was Gillhouley, but in 1966 some umpires threw doubts on the fairness of Gillhouley's delivery.
+In 1965 Notts main spinner was Gillhouley but in 1966 some umpires threw doubts on the fairness of Gillhouley's delivery.
 He dropped out of the side and Notts just gave White a go.
 He proved quite useful.
-However, in 1967 Notts decided to sign the Northants spinner Watts.
-He was put in the First XI at the beginning of the summer, but failed to worry batsmen.
+However, in 1967 Notts decided to sign the Northants spinner Peter Watts went straight into the First XI at the beginning of the summer, but failed to worry batsmen.
 White was then used in substitute.
 "White toiled for long periods," read the end of season comment.
 He bowled nearly 600 overs - spinners need a lot of practice to develop and he got it!

-1970 saw White top 70 wickets for the first time; he was easily the county's leading wicket-taker and only the ancient Halfyard sent down more overs.
-White was combing some crafty flight with subtle spin and this paid dividends.
-In 1971 he took 10 wickets in a match, when only 13 Derbyshire wickets fell.
+1970 saw White top 70 wickets for the first time; he was easily the county's leading wicket-taker and only the veteran Halfyard sent down more overs.
+White was combining some crafty flight with subtle spin and this paid dividends.
+In 1971 he took 10 wickets in a match when only 13 Derbyshire wickets fell.
 His spin was not so effective in 1972, but he did score over 800 runs and in a number of matches opened the batting.
 1973 followed much the same pattern.
-White headed the bowling table in 1974 in terms of average and victims, though his batting declined and more often than not he went in at no.7.
-Latchman the Middlesex leg-spinner was signed by Notts to add variety to the spin department, but aside from one great spell, his effectiveness over 1974 and 1975 was minimal.
+White headed the bowling table in 1974 in terms of average and victims, though his batting declined and more often than not he went in at No 7.
+Latchman, the Middlesex leg-spinner, was signed by Notts to add variety to the spin department but, aside from one great spell, his effectiveness over 1974 and 1975 was minimal.

 Robert Arthur White was born in Fulham on 6 October 1936.
 He played almost no cricket at school and left at 15 to join the MCC staff at Lord's.
 In 1955 and 1956 he was on National Service, mainly in Cyprus, but in 1957 he played regularly for Middlesex Seconds and topped their batting averages.
 His Middlesex first-class debut came in 1958.
 White retired from Trent Bridge in 1982 and the following summer joined the first-class umpires' list.
 He continued until 2001 when he reached retirement age.